jaredjbeck/jaredjbeck.github.io/publications.md

 *Manuscripts in preparation*

-* **Beck, J.**, D. Li, S. Johnson, D. Rogers, T. Givnish, and D. Waller.
+* **Beck, J.**, D. Li, S. Johnson, D. Rogers, K. Cameron, K. Sytsma, T. Givnish, and D. Waller.
 Asymmetrical pegs in square holes?
 Functional and phylogenetic determinants of plant community assembly in temperate forests. *In preparation.*
 * **Beck, J.**, A. Salvi, R. Henderson, and D. Waller.
 Coexistence revisited: Can we integrate demographic, physiological, and distributional data to understand patterns of co-occurrence among close relatives? *In preparation.*
 * Mckone, M., E. Williams, and **J. Beck**.
 Evidence for community assembly processes from long-term